jameshay218/virosolver/README.md

     then most individuals were early on in their infection course and incidence was likely growing.

-By capturing this model in a mathematical model, we can obtain a probabilistic estimate of the underlying incidence curve having observed a set of Ct values at some point in time.
+By capturing this logic in a mathematical model, we can obtain a probabilistic estimate of the underlying incidence curve having observed a set of Ct values at some point in time.

-That was a bit of a whirlwind explanation – the key idea is that you can estimate incidence based on cross-sections of observed Ct values.
-This case study explores the application of `virosolver` to SARS-CoV-2.
+To summarize, the key idea is that you can estimate incidence based on cross-sections of observed Ct values.
+This case study explores the application of `virosolver` to SARS-CoV-2 surveillance.
 A full explanation can be found in the accompanying [paper](https://doi.org/10.1101/2020.10.08.20204222).

-## Data
+## 2\.
+Data

 `virosolver` expects a data frame as input data in long format, where each row corresponds to one tested sample.
-There should be one column labeled as `t`, giving the time in days a sample was taken, and one column labeled `ct`, giving the Ct value of that tested sample.
+There should be one column labeled `t`, giving the time in days a sample was taken, and one column labeled `ct`, giving the Ct value of that tested sample.
 Note that Ct values are semi-quantitative and their scale depends on the platform/instrument used.
 It is assumed that all Ct values within the data frame are on the same scale and therefore internally consistent across time points.